WAXC-LD

-WAXC-LD is a Low-power television station in Alexander City, Alabama affiliated with the Retro Television Network.
+WAXC-LD is a low-power television station in Alexander City, Alabama, United States, affiliated with Heartland.
 The station is branded as WAXC-TV 3 with the number 3 representing its channel position on Charter Spectrum.
 The channel produces Auburn Blitz, a program that covers sports at Auburn University.
 The station also produces telecast of local high school sports and Sportz Biltz, a show focusing on Alabama sports.

 History

 For many years, the station was co-owned with WETU-LD and carried the same programming including a UPN affiliation during the 1990s.
 After dropping UPN, WAXC became a Pax TV (later i and Ion) affiliate.

 Sportz Blitz

 Sportz Blitz is a weekly live interactive sports talk television show broadcast across central Alabama.
 The show originates from WAXC's studios and is simulcast on WKGA 97.5 FM radio in east central Alabama.
 The show is also carried by WOTM-LD in the Birmingham market, and WETU-LD in the Montgomery market.

 The show focuses on Alabama high school and college sports, specifically Auburn University and the University of Alabama.
 Additional topics include major national professional sports stories and outdoors sports such as fishing and hunting.
 Differentiating the show from news broadcasts and other sports television shows, the hosts take live calls from the audience and discuss issues on the air in the same manner as sports radio shows.